The David Lee Roth Band: A Little Ain't Enough

 A Little Ain't Enough, Roth's third studio album, was released in 1991.
 It was certified Gold on April 11, 1991.
-Produced by Bob Rock, the album featured the lead guitar work of Jason Becker, a then up-and-coming guitarist who was diagnosed with amyotrophic lateral sclerosis (ALS, aka Lou Gehrig's disease) a week after joining the band.
+Produced by Bob Rock, the album featured the lead guitar work of Jason Becker, a then up-and-coming guitarist who was diagnosed with amyotrophic lateral sclerosis (ALS, Lou Gehrig's disease) a week after joining the band.
 He managed to finish recording the album, but was unable to tour in support of the album, as his condition left him with little strength in his hands.

 Sales of the album were helped by the controversy surrounding the promotional music video released for the album's first single, "A Li'l Ain't Enough"; featuring barely dressed women and black-faced and oddly dressed little people, the video was banned from MTV shortly after its initial airing.

 Although A Little Ain't Enough went out of print on the Warner Bros. label in 1996, it was later reissued (in remastered form) in 2007 on the Friday Music label.